mzzy11/game-sdk-cpp/README.md

 xmake
 ```

-## Usage
+### Write Your Code

+You can write your code in `logic.cc`.
+For experienced developers, you can also modify any other files in the project.

+### Run

-If you modify the code, this section may be invalid.
+If you modify the code in `main.cc`, this section may be invalid.

 Run the following command to start the agent: